briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 In DetailView, added back some of the uncommented ("Old Code") before adding extension into ViewModel.
 Modified according to ViewModel.
 Added NavLink in ContentView, so that when the user taps a place, they are directed to the place's individual details.

+Tried to use saveContext() for DetailView, however, it is out of scope and a prvate func in ContentView.
+Created saveData func in ViewModel to be used throughout app.
+Works within DetailView, so removed saveContext and replaced with saveData in ContentView.
+This works correctly and anything changed is saved when the app is refreshed also.